infracost/actions/CONTRIBUTING.md

 # Contributing

+## Adding examples

+Copy another example that is similar to what you'd like to add.
+If you don't know which to pick, try the `terraform-directory`.
+1. Update your example's readme file with the required steps.
+2. Follow [updating the golden files](#updating-the-golden-files) to update the test output, review the new additions/changes to ensure they are what you expect for your example.
+3. Update the [repo readme](readme.md), the [examples readme](examples/readme.md) and your new example's readme with the description of the example.
+4. Send a pull request and wait for an Infracost team member to review it.

 ## Testing examples

 Examples are tested by extracting them from the README.md files into a GitHub Actions workflow.